-I’m Lisa Schipper.
+I’m Dr Lisa Schipper.
 I am a researcher, educator and journal editor in climate change and development.
-My research focuses on adaptation and vulnerability to climate change in developing countries.
+My research focuses on adaptation and vulnerability to climate change in the Global South.
 I am especially interested in the socio-cultural drivers of vulnerability including gender, culture and, in particular, religion.
 I have lived, worked and carried out fieldwork in Southeast and South Asia, East and West Africa, and Central and South America.
 My research has shown the importance of understanding socio-cultural and other underlying development factors to be able to identify the most effective adaptation strategies.
 Recent work on how adaptation strategies can end up making people more vulnerable to climate change, rather than less, underscores the need for funding agencies, development actors and climate policy makers to engage more with what drives vulnerability, in order to achieve climate resilient development.

 In the last years, I have done some work on culture and risk, most notably as co-editor of the IFRC’s World Disasters Report 2014: Focus on Risk (and lead author of the chapter on religion) and co-editor of a book on Cultures and Disasters.